'Boss-napping' returns in France as unionists lock up Goodyear executives

 France 2 TV showed the Goodyear executives seated at a table staring straight ahead as workers shouted in their ears.
 One director had a bed pan thrust in his face.
 The unionists said the two men were being amply supplied with food and water.

 The so-called "boss-napping" is the first since a spate of them in 2009 prompted conservative ex-President Nicolas Sarkozy to give police powers to intervene by force if necessary.

 Tough labor tactics have declined under Socialist President Francois Hollande.
 But the situation in the factory, where the hardline CGT has majority staff backing, creates a dilemma for the left-wing government wary of cracking down too hard on protests by their blue-collar voters.

 "We're ready to go all the way," said CGT union delegate Franck Jurek.
 "It can last for a few more hours, it can last for a few days or a few weeks.
 As long as our demands are not met, these two people stay with us."

 "WE'D CALL THIS A KIDNAPPING"

-The boss-napping may be the final chapter in a dispute which started in 2009 when Goodyear management said the plant in France was not competitive enough to keep running and needed modernisation to produce the sort of tyres now required on the market.
+The boss-napping may be the final chapter in a dispute which started in 2009 when Goodyear management said the plant in France was not competitive enough to keep running and needed modernization to produce the sort of tyres now required on the market.

-Goodyear workers rejected plans to tighten costs and labour conditions while across the street workers at the Dunlop tyre plant owned by the same Dunlop-Goodyear parent accepted new conditions.
+Goodyear workers rejected plans to tighten costs and labor conditions while across the street workers at the Dunlop tyre plant owned by the same Dunlop-Goodyear parent accepted new conditions.
 That plant is still producing after receiving hefty investments.

 The unions at Goodyear are now no longer fighting to keep the plant open, but want severance packages of between 80,000 euros ($109,100) and 180,000 euros depending on seniority.
 Management's proposals have not been made public.